EnigmaCurry/d.rymcg.tech/README.md

 this: `.env_${DOCKER_CONTEXT}_${INSTANCE_NAME}` (eg.
 `whoami/.env_d.example.com_foo`).

-Not every project supports `make instance` yet, it is opt-in for each project, by including the [Makefile.instance](_scripts/Makefile.instance) file at the top of their own Makefile.
+Not every project supports instances yet (nor does it make sense to in some cases), it is opt-in for each project, by including the [Makefile.instance](_scripts/Makefile.instance) file at the top of their own Makefile.

-By default, all of the `make` targets will use the default environment, but you can tell it use the instance instead by setting the `instance` (or `INSTANCE`) variable:
+By default, all of the `make` targets will use the default environment, but you can tell it use the instance environment instead, by setting the `instance` (or `INSTANCE`) variable:

 ```
 make instance=foo config     # Configure a new or existing instance named foo